ExamTime/delayed_job_admin/README.md

 delayed_job_admin
 =================

-Adding some simple admin features to delayed_job
+Adding some simple admin features to delayed_job.

 This project is a mountable rails engine to provide some useful admin tools to monitor your delayed jobs queue.